-The limited progress in the assessment of monetary policy in emerging markets is mostly due to the fact that the novel approaches used to identify monetary policy shocks in advanced economies cannot be easily replicated across a large set of emerging markets.
+&lt;sup>2Note that the paper does not challenge the evidence about emerging markets' sensitivity to global proaches used to identify monetary policy shocks in advanced economies cannot be easily replicated across a large set of emerging markets.
 Relying on a narrative approach is impractical because it is time intensive and due to the challenges posed by different languages and communication strategies across central banks.
 Similarly, the high-frequency approach is impaired by the lower level of financial market development in these economies.
-Intra-day data is often unavailable for analyzing interest rate changes in narrow intervals surrounding monetary policy decisions and short-term bond yields are more likely to be influenced by liquidity conditions and risk premia (De Leo, Gopinath and Kalemli-Özcan, 2022).
+Intra-day data is often unavailable for analyzing interest rate changes in narrow intervals surrounding monetary policy decisions and short-term bond yields are more likely to be influenced by liquidity conditions and risk premia.